MQCOMP3120/chat-2022/README.md

 in the `server` subdirectory.
 The front-end project is homed in the main directory (with sources in `src`).

+## Configuration

+Copy the file `.env.dist` to `.env` and edit the

 To run the front-end development server:

 ```bash
 npm run start
 ```

+This will run the server on port 3000.

 ## Backend Server